-A simple number that tells you how quickly your collection is deteriorating relative to your ideal environmental levels.
+A simple number that suggests how quickly your collection is deteriorating relative to your ideal environmental levels.

 Conserv cloud is a free, cloud-based environmental monitoring tool.
 You can create an account at https://app.conserv.io.